 This is where the snake’s skin shedding comes in.

-Perhaps the most interesting and fun part about Track 1 (in addition to belly laughs you’ll undoubtedly share with one of our sharp, fun coaches) is that you go through a metamorphosis of sorts.
+Perhaps the most interesting and fun part about the program (in addition to belly laughs you’ll undoubtedly share with one of our sharp, fun coaches) is that you go through a metamorphosis of sorts.

 It will start to not feel “right” to function in your old way.